 The 2013 Urban Influence Codes divide the 3,143 counties, county equivalents, and independent cities in the United States into 12 groups.
 Metro counties are divided into two groups according to the population size of the metro area—those in "large" areas have at least 1 million residents and those in "small" areas have fewer than 1 million residents.
 Nonmetro counties include all counties outside metro areas and are delineated as micropolitan or noncore using OMB’s classification.
 Nonmetro micropolitan counties are divided into three groups distinguished by metro size and adjacency: adjacent to a large metro area, adjacent to a small metro area, and not adjacent to a metro area.
 Nonmetro noncore counties are divided into seven groups distinguished by their adjacency to metro or micro areas and whether or not they contain a town of at least 2,500 residents.
 A town refers to an incorporated city or town, or a Census Designated Place, which is an entity that has no legal definition.
 Nonmetro independent cities of Virginia have been combined with their counties of origin (See data file for details).

-The 2013 Urban Influence Codes are based on the OMB metropolitan classification announced in February 2013 (OMB Metropolitan Area criteria can be found here), which in turn are based on population data from the 2010 Census of Population and commuting data from the 2006-2010 American Community Survey (ACS).
+The 2013 Urban Influence Codes are based on the OMB metropolitan classification announced in February 2013 (see the OMB Metropolitan Area criteria), which in turn are based on population data from the 2010 Census of Population and commuting data from the 2006-2010 American Community Survey (ACS).
 Nonmetro counties are defined as adjacent if they abut a metro area (or if nonmetro noncore counties abut a micro area) and have at least 2% of employed persons commuting to work in the core of the metro area (or in the micro area).
 When a nonmetro county meets the adjacency criterion for more than one metro (or micro) area, it is designated as adjacent to the area to which the largest percentage of its workers commuted.

 In concept, the 2013 version of the Urban Influence Codes is comparable with the previous version released in 2003.
 However, OMB’s release of the 2013 Metropolitan Areas used 5-year average commuting data from the 2006-2010 American Community Survey rather than from the decennial Census, since commuting data are no longer collected as part of the decennial census.
 The codes released in 2003 were based on a point-in-time commuting measure from the 2000 Census of Population.